Difference Between Predation and Parasitism

 1. In predation, the predator is huge than the prey in its physical appearance.
 On the other hand, in parasitism, the parasite is much smaller in its physical appearance than the host.

 2. The two main characters in the predation are the predator and the prey.
-On the other hand, the two main characters in the parasitism are the parasite and the host.
+On the other hand, the two main characters in parasitism are the parasite and the host.

-3. The life cycle of a predator is not dependant on the prey, and the predator completes its life cycle.
+3. The life cycle of a predator is not dependent on the prey, and the predator completes its life cycle.
 On the other hand, the life cycle of the parasite is defendant by the host, and generally, the parasite completes its life cycle in the host.

-4. The predator is generally aggressive, swift, active and intense whenever the efforts are needed to catch the prey.
+4. The predator is aggressive, swift, active and intense whenever efforts are needed to catch the prey.
 On the other hand, the parasite is slow, steady and passive when it thrives in or on the host.

 Difference Between Predation and Parasitism